Skip to content

 Look for repeat behaviour

-A case study should show whether buyers return after the first order and whether web fallback covers office workflows.
+A case study must show whether buyers return after the first order and whether web fallback covers office workflows.

 04